 History of the Bookmaker

-It’s rumoured that the first person to profit as a bookmaker was named Harry Ogden.
-He was said to operate from Newmarket Heath back in the mid-1790s, near enough to the racecourse to have a view of the winners but far enough away that he wouldn’t get into bother from the staff working there.
+Harry was reportedly the first person ever to profit as a bookmaker, operating out of Newmarket Heath back in the mid-1790s – near enough to the racecourse to have a view of the winners but far enough away that he wouldn’t get bothered by staff.

-The largest step towards gambling as we know it today came in the 1960s with the introduction of the brick and mortar bookies, meaning that bookmaking was no longer restricted to the track.
-This opened up a large market of betting into other mainstream sports like football, rugby and cricket.
+This meant that bookmaking was no longer restricted to the track, which opened up a large market of betting into other mainstream sports, such as football, rugby and cricket.

-Bookies have certainly taken some strange bets in their time – like the gentleman in December 1989 who correctly predicted that, when the clock struck midnight to ring in the new Millennium, not only would U2 still be producing music, but that all three of Australia’s big soap operas would still be running and showing on UK screens, and that Cliff Richard would receive a knighthood.
-From a £30 bet he won £194,400!
+One gentleman, in December 1989, won £194,400 from a £30 bet.
+He predicted that when the clock struck midnight to bring in the new Millennium, U2 would still be producing music, all three of Australia’s big soap operas would still be running and showing on UK screens, and Cliff Richard would receive a knighthood!